scottaubrey/elife-exercise/README.md

 ## Deploy to nomad

-Before you start, make sure your nomad commandline is setup for your cluster (e.g. NOMAD_ADDR env var is set) and connected to consul
+Before you start, make sure your nomad commandline is setup for your nomad cluster (e.g. NOMAD_ADDR env var is set) and connected to consul.
+You also need to make sure you want the public image, otherwise you need to edit `elife.nomad` to point to the correct docker image.

 You can deploy straight from this repo: